Nitishsharma-1212/Aadharcracker-code-for-local-use-/README.md

 ---
 # For Without Install Use This Website By This Link: https://ultracode-plib.onrender.com

-It Only For View And Its Take Some Time For Crack The Passwords For Better Result Use Local Insatll And Run And See Magic.
+-It Only For View And Its Take Some Time For Crack The Passwords For Better Result Use Local Insatll And Run And See Magic.
-It Crack The Passwords In Seconds.
+-It Crack The Passwords In Seconds.
 ---

 ## ✨ Key Features